JanaJarecki/Psychometric-testing-platform-human-cognition-probabilistic-decisions/README.md

-# Study Software - Risky Choice Task with Goals
+# Psychometric Testing Platform - Risk Cognition with Goals
 *Also known as risk-sensitive foraging task.*

 This project contains production code for a behavioral choice study task on cognition in probabilistic situations (aka decisions under risk).